Citroen C-Zero (2010-2018) range, battery & charging

 |Range||Battery size||Wallbox charge time||Fast charge time|

-The Citroen C-Zero has a quoted range of 93 miles on a single charge, based on a now-discontinued testing procedure.
-However, in the real world you should be prepared for a maximum range of about 60 miles, depending on all sorts of factors such as driving style, road conditions and even the weather.
+The Citroen C-Zero had a quoted range of 93 miles on a single charge, based on the now-discontinued NEDC testing procedure.
+In the real world you should be prepared for a maximum range of about 65 miles, depending on all sorts of factors such as driving style, road conditions and even the weather.

-Rivals include the Volkswagen e-up!, BMW i3 and Smart EQ ForFour, and depending on your budget, the likes of the Nissan Leaf and Volkswagen e-Golf should also be on your radar.
-The C-Zero's sister cars – the Mitsubishi i-MiEV and Peugeot iOn – are virtually identical in every way, although the former is no longer on sale in the UK.
+Contemporary rivals included the Volkswagen e-up!, BMW i3 and Smart EQ ForFour, and depending on your budget, the likes of a used Nissan Leaf or Volkswagen e-Golf should also be on your radar.
+The C-Zero's sister cars – the Mitsubishi i-MiEV and Peugeot iOn – are virtually identical in every way.

-Returning real-world range of approximately 60 miles, the Citroen C-Zero offers one of the lowest range figures of just about any electric car on sale.
+Returning real-world range of approximately 65 miles, the Citroen C-Zero offers one of the lowest range figures of just about any electric car.
 Even the tiny Renault Twizy – which is a quadricycle rather than a car – is capable of about 50 miles on a single charge.

-But if you only have access to a standard household socket, a charge time of at least six hours applies.
-If you can leave a car to charge on a driveway or in a garage overnight then this won’t pose too much of a problem, but if you can’t, you’ll almost certainly want to look at other options.
+If you only have access to a standard household socket, a charge time of at least six hours applies.
+If you can leave a car to charge on a driveway or in a garage overnight, then this won’t pose too much of a problem, but if you can’t, you’ll almost certainly want to look at other options.

-The C-Zero’s battery warranty is for eight years or 60,000 miles, while the drivetrain is guaranteed for five years or 40,000 miles.
-The car and the battery are sold together: there's no battery leasing scheme on offer.
+From new, the C-Zero’s battery warranty ran for eight years or 60,000 miles, while the drivetrain was guaranteed for five years or 40,000 miles.
+The car and the battery were sold together: there was no battery leasing scheme on offer.